 SecureLine's weeklong free trial might be enough to cover your next trip, and it's a great way to try out a VPN.
 There's no limit on how much data you can use, either during the trial period or in general.
 However, the rival Avira Phantom VPN lets you use up to 1GB of data for free every month, and the Opera VPN mobile apps are both unlimited and free.

-You can pay with a credit card or PayPal.
+You can pay with a credit card, PayPal or wire transfer.
 Sorry, but there's no Bitcoin option.

 Features and Interface